 In ANZ Grindlays Bank, he held senior positions across the Corporate and Consumer Banking businesses and in functions such as strategy, process re-engineering and operations.
 Following the acquisition of ANZ Grindlays by Standard Chartered Bank in 2000, he became COO-India Region and was responsible for the management of around 1900 staff across multiple locations and functions.
 He also led the integration of IT and Operations of both the Banks.
 He was instrumental in the establishment of Scope International.
-He served as Director of both Scope International and Standard Chartered Finance Ltd. During his tenure in India, he was also a member of Standard Chartered Bank of Standard Chartered, managing the Credit Risk Control function and the Basel Program.
+He served as Director of both Scope International and Standard Chartered Finance Ltd. During his tenure in India, he was also a member of Standard Chartered Bank's India Management Committee.
+In 2003, he moved to Singapore in a global role with the Wholesale Bank of Standard Chartered, managing the Credit Risk Control function and the Basel Program.